 Contents 2 What is SEND?
 3 1.
 What are the different types of SEND?
+2. Which staff will support my child?
+3. What should I do if I think my child has SEND?
 3 2.
 Which staff will support my child?
-5 3.
+6 3.
 What should I do if I think my child has SEND?
-7 How will the school know if my child needs SEN support?
+9 4.
+How will the school know if my child needs SEN support?
+9 5.
 How will the school measure my child's progress?
-8 5.
-How will the school measure my child's progress?
-9 6.
+11 6.
 How will I be involved in decisions made about my child's education?
-7. How will my child be involved in decisions made about their education?
-10 7.
+12 7.
 How will my child be involved in decisions made about their education?
-11 7.
-How will my child be involved in decisions made about their education?
 8. How will the school adapt its teaching for my child?
-11 9.
+14 9.
 How will AHP evaluate whether the support in place is helping my child?
-12 10.
+15 10.
 How will the SEND budget be used to support my child?
-12 11.
+15 11.
 How will AHP make sure my child is included in activities alongside pupils who don't have SEND?
-13 12.
-How will AHP support children with physical disabilities?
-13 13.
+12. How will AHP support children with physical disabilities?
+16 13.
 How will AHP support my child's mental health and emotional and social development?
-14 14.
-What support will be available for my child as they transition between classes or settings or in preparing for adulthood?
-14 15.
+14. What support will be available for my child as they transition between classes or settings or in preparing for adulthood?
+18 15.
 What should I do if I have a complaint about my child's SEN support?
-15 16.
-Glossary 15
+19 16.
+Glossary 20